-Skateboarding is a fun, outdoor sport that is often associated with teens and millennials.
-The sheer pace of the sport coupled with the skills, tricks and mid-air flips ensures that there is never a dull moment.
+Skateboarding Photography, as well as skateboarding itself, are fun, outdoor activities that are often associated with teens and millennials.
+The sheer pace of the sport coupled with the skills, tricks, and mid-air flips ensures that there is never a dull moment.

 In essence, the range of skills on offer makes the sport both unpredictable and exciting, since different players have their unique techniques and tricks in their skills locker.
 Moreover, some tricks are so complicated, hence they may seem unique after every move.